naa986/smtp-mailer/smtp-mailer/readme.txt

 none

 == Changelog ==

+= 1.0.4 =
+* Updated the mail() function by setting its minimum requirements to WordPress 4.8.
+* "phpmailer_init" action hook is now enabled so it can be used by other plugins.

 = 1.0.3 =
 * Fixed a bug where an apostrophe in the password would cause SMTP authentication failure.